GoldnDenis/CTU_OMO_SMARTHOME/README.md

   - [x]	ConsumptionReport: "kolik jednotlivé spotřebiče spotřebovaly elektřiny, plynu, vody.
 Včetně finančního vyčíslení."
       > A class from F4 requirement is being used to form a report about all resources that were consumed during the simulation by each appliance
 - [x] F9 "Při rozbití zařízení musí obyvatel domu prozkoumat dokumentaci k zařízení - najít záruční list, projít manuál na opravu a provést nápravnou akcí (např.
 Oprava svépomocí, koupě nového atd.).
 Manuály zabírají mnoho místa a trvá dlouho než je najdete.
 Hint: Modelujte jako jednoduché akce ...dokumentace je přístupná jako proměnná přímo v zařízení, nicméně se dotahuje až, když je potřeba."
-   > Every appliance type has its own manual that defines an amout of time needed to fix it.
+   > Every appliance type has its own manual that defines an amount of time needed to fix it.
 An observer logic is being used to notify any capable creature, in our case any Adult, to fix it.
 - [x] F10 "Rodina je aktivní a volný čas tráví zhruba v poměru.
 Když není volné zařízení nebo sportovní náčiní, tak osoba čeká."
-   > Every creature either uses appliance or doing some other leasure activities, like sport.
+   > Every creature either uses appliance or doing some other leisure activities, like sport.
 As mentioned before, we slightly reimagined this requirement so every creature has something to do every moment of the day, but functionally it can be rephrased as "an entity waits"